fTz997/mini-dast/README.md

 - [x] Consult scans in progress

-- [ ] Persist into a database, the results of each scan.
-Access made informing the scan id
+- [ ] Persist into MySQL, the results of each scan.

-- [x] Retrieve data from scans finished
+- [x] Retrieve data from all scans finished

+- [ ]  Access the "details" of a particular scan using their id as a parameter

 - [ ] (?)